JoyfulReaper/HappyDiscard/README.md

 MissionControl__TimeoutMilliseconds=1000
 ```

-`TelemetryIgnoredRemoteAddress` suppresses Mission Control telemetry only.
+`TelemetryIgnoredRemoteAddress` suppresses TCP Mission Control session telemetry only.
 The TCP session is still accepted, discarded, timed out, byte-limited, and cleaned up normally.
 The comparison uses only the normalized remote IP address, not the source port, and IPv4-mapped IPv6 addresses are mapped to IPv4 before comparison.
 This is intended for Uptime Kuma or another trusted TCP monitor.
 Docker network gateway addresses vary by host and network, so verify the actual monitor source address before setting it.

+When UDP is enabled, `UdpListenAddress` and `UdpPort` inherit `ListenAddress` and `Port` when left unset.

-## Local protocol testing
+## Local Protocol Testing

 Port 9 is the conventional production Discard port.
 Use the unprivileged high port `7009` for these local tests.
 Run the server command in one PowerShell window and the matching client command in another.
 No `netcat` installation or administrator privileges are needed.